Long-Term RV Driving in Miami - Monthly Routes 2026

 Recommended RV Class for Miami Roads

-For a long-term RV rental in Miami, a Class C Alcove RV, averaging 7.1 meters in length with 4-5 sleeping places like the cruise america Explorer (which has a 160/220cm bed over the cub and a 163/210cm double bed), offers a good balance of spaciousness for extended stays and reasonable maneuverability for both urban driving and highway cruising.
+For a long-term RV rental in Miami, a Class C Alcove RV, averaging 7.1 meters in length with 4-5 sleeping places like the Cruise America Explorer (which has a 160/220cm bed over the cub and a 163/210cm double bed), offers a good balance of spaciousness for extended stays and reasonable maneuverability for both urban driving and highway cruising.
 Alternatively, a Class B Camper Van, averaging 6.1 meters in length with 4 sleeping places like the "Active Bunk Auto," is excellent for navigating tighter city streets and easier parking within Miami, while still providing essential amenities for longer trips.
 While larger Class A Integrated RVs, averaging 8.9 meters in length with 8 sleeping places, offer maximum comfort for big groups, they may find parking and navigating some older, narrower Miami streets more challenging.
 It's important to note that Bandana RV focuses exclusively on motorhomes and campervans, ensuring you have the right vehicle for your Miami adventure.

 Should I Choose a Compact Van Instead of a Large RV in Miami?